redcartel/demo-game-library/functions/README.md

 Functions are declared in `index.js` but there's nothing stopping you from breaking that out into multiple files and using imports to pull them all into index.
 This is just a small project so I didn't bother.

+`npm run lint` on the command line will check for basic dumb errors in the functions without having to deploy first

 ### onCall vs. onRequest

 `.onRequest` creates a minimal, generic HTTP request endpoint.
 It does not support CORS headers out of the box, and as a result can't be called from a javascript webapp without work.
 It also is just plain incompatible with the easy httpsCallable firebase function consumer.